scov8/CommonAssignment-OMP/README.md

    ```

 2. Generate executables with `make`
-3. To generate measures run `make generate_measures`
+3. To generate measures for algorithm with complexity O(n^2) (case study n.1) run `make generate_measures`
+or if you want to generate measures for algorithm with complexity O(n) (case study n.2) run `make generate_measuresOn`
-4. To extract mean times and speedup curves from them run `make extract_measures`
+4. To extract mean times and speedup curves from measures of algorithm with complexity O(n^2) run `make extract_measures` or run `make extract_measuresOn` for measures of algorithm with complexity O(n)

-Results can be found in the `measures/measure` directory, divided by problem size and the gcc optimization option used.
+Results of measures of algorithm with complexity O(n^2) can be found in the `measures/measure` directory and results of measures of algorithm with complexity O(n) can be found in the `measures/measureOn`, divided by problem size and the gcc optimization option used.

-In the current project you generate measures for double type, if you want to generate measures for int type please
-change the word "double" in "int" in the file CMakeLists.txt (line 85).